Tacuinum Sanitatis: Structure and content

 Tacuinum Sanitatis says that illnesses result from imbalance of these elements.

 Depending on the translation, the Tacuinum Sanitatis consists of a number of horticulture remedies for a variety of conditions and circumstances.
 One compilation of the Tacuinum Sanitatis that combines the text from all four of the existing manuscripts includes forty-eight different vegetables, fruits, and clothes.
 Each of the sections isolates a single remedy and considers the ways that the remedy is useful, the possible consequences, methods to mitigate the consequences, and the beneficial qualities.

-Although the exact taxonomic classification of each plant is uncertain due to differences between manuscripts and errors during translation, the remedies described in the Tacuinum Sanitatiscan still be loosely identified.
+Although the exact taxonomic classification of each plant is uncertain due to differences between manuscripts and errors during translation, the remedies described in the Tacuinum Sanitatis can still be loosely identified.
 The manuscripts describe root vegetables, alliums, leafy vegetables, cucurbits, other vegetables, temperate fruits, subtropical fruits, nuts, flowers, herbs, and even clothing material.
 The exact identity of the plant species are not always certain, as they are often labeled with Arabic words.

 There are several categories of vegetables present in the various manuscripts.
 Root vegetables of the manuscripts include radishes (Rafani), turnips (rappe), parsnips (pastinace), and carrots (also pastinace).
 The alliums represented are onions (cepe), leeks (pori), and garlic (alea).
-The leafy vegetables included are kale (caules onati), lettuce (lactuce), and spinach (spinachie).
-Cucumber (cucumeres et citruli), melon (melones indi et palestini), watermelon (Melones dulces/insipidi), and bottle gourd (cucurbite) are present for cucurbits.
+The leaf vegetables included are kale (caules onati), lettuce (lactuce), and spinach (spinachie).
+Cucumber (cucumeres et citruli), melon (melones indi et palestini), watermelon (Melones dulces/insipidi), and bottle gourd (cucurbite) are present for the Cucurbitaceae.
 Other vegetables include asparagus (sparagus), cowpea (faxioli), and eggplant (melongiana).

-Another main category within the manuscripts is fruits, including temperate fruits--grape (uve), apple (mala acetosa or mala dulcis), pear (pira), peach (persica), and cherry (cerosa acetosa or cerosa dulcia)--and subtropical fruits--lemon (citra) and pomegranate (granata acetosa).
+Another main category within the manuscripts is fruits, including temperate fruits – grape (uve), apple (mala acetosa or mala dulcis), pear (pira), peach (persica), and cherry (cerosa acetosa or cerosa dulcia) – and subtropical fruits – lemon (citra) and pomegranate (granata acetosa).